netdata/netdata/docs/tutorials/dimension-templates.md

 Let's get into some examples so you can see how the new parameter works.

 > ⚠️ The following entities are examples to showcase the functionality and syntax of dimension templates.
 They are not
-> meant to be run as-is in production systems.
+> meant to be run as-is on production systems.

 ## Condensing entities with `foreach`